walliDprotocol/.github/profile/README.md

 ## 📜 Verifiable Certificates

 **CertiShop**, is our comprehensive solution for organizations to **design, issue, manage, and verify verifiable certificates**.
-Whether it’s diplomas, membership credentials, or certificates of origin, CertiShop makes it simple to handle verifiable documents that comply with EU standards like eIDAS 2.
+Whether it’s user-side  credentials such as diplomas, membership credentials and certificates of origin, or data-related certificates such as AI agent credentials ,CertiShop makes it simple to handle verifiable documents that comply with EU standards like eIDAS 2 or the AI act.
 CertiShop ensures that your certificates are legally binding and verifiable by third parties.

 - [CertiShop Lib](https://github.com/walliDprotocol/CertiShop_lib)
 - [CertiShop Api](https://github.com/walliDprotocol/EIDCMP-api)